yk7333/TaskAllocation/README.md

-## Official code for "A Two-stage Reinforcement Learning-based Approach For Multi-entity Task Allocation"
+## Official code for "A Two-stage Reinforcement Learning-based Approach for Multi-entity Task Allocation"